Compose → Fibe

 fibe.gg/build_args: NODE_ENV=production

-For services that need a URL, use fibe.gg/expose instead of Compose port publishing.
+For services that need a URL, add fibe.gg/port.
 Fibe handles HTTPS routing and gives you a clean URL.
+Compose ports: may stay in the file for local docker compose up; Fibe strips raw host bindings by default before launch.

 ports: ["3000:3000"]